 - Remove the roast to a plate.

-- Add the broth, wine, Worcestershire sauce, and soy sauce to the pot.
+- Add the onion (if using), broth, wine, Worcestershire sauce, and soy sauce to the pot.
 Use a wooden spoon to scrape up all of the browned bits from the bottom of the pot (called deglazing).

 - Add the garlic and the thyme and rosemary leaves.